mmeyer2k/dcrypt/README.md

 ### Other AES-256 Modes

 Other AES-256 encryption modes are supported out of the box.
-Only use these if you know what you are doing and have a specific reason!
+Only use modes other than GCM if you have a specific reason!

 | Class Name           | OpenSSL Cipher   | Further Reading |
 | -------------------- | :--------------: | --------------- |